Villa Luburić: House of terror

 Luburić established his headquarters in the center of Sarajevo.
 Initially, his headquarter was seated in former Sokolska street (of Mis Irbina's street after the war), but he soon transferred it to villa known as Folkert or Berković in Skenderija street.

 Luburić and his forces also used the home of a Croatian family surnamed Babunović as well as a restaurant (Gradski podrum), which, combined, became known as the "House of Terror".
 He deliberately chose this villa for symbolic reasons, because it was a seat of Sarajevo's Masonic Lodge, leaving the symbol of freemasonry on its facade.

-Luburić turned his headquarters into slaughter house and place for torturing and imprisoning Serbs, Jews and political dissidents.
+Luburić turned his headquarters into a slaughter house and place for torturing and imprisoning Serbs, Jews and political dissidents.

 Immediately after his arrival to Sarajevo, he organized mass arrests.
 At the end of February 1945 his forces and local police arrested several hundred of people and hunted remaining Jews in Sarajevo.
 It is estimated that he managed to locate and capture about two hundred Jews.
 Luburić set up an "emergency court" (Prijeki Vojni Sud) and organized the execution of hundreds of people.
 This court organized 13 trials to 85 people, 44 of them sentenced to death and rest of them to long-term prison, but only few survived.